 The single most important thing you can do over the summer is rest and relax.
-You’ve just finished an intense year full of medical school applications, interviews and exams.
-Take some time out to look after yourself and spend time with friends, family or alone.
+You’ve just finished an intense year of applying for Medical School and preparing for your A-Level exams.
+Take some time out to look after yourself and spend time with friends, family and/or by yourself.

-Now is the time to pursue your hobbies and interests to the full – once you start medical school, you will realise how valuable this free time is.
+Now is the time to pursue your hobbies and interests to the full.
+Once you start Medical School, you will realise how valuable this free time really is!

-It might be helpful to get a summer job – this could contribute towards living expenses at university or perhaps fund summer travels.
-Not only will you be gaining independence, having a paid job can be a valuable learning curve in managing money effectively.
+It might be useful to get a summer job – this could contribute towards your living expenses at university or perhaps fund some summer travels.
+It will also help you to gain independence and learn some new skills.

-You could also volunteer to gain valuable skills and make the most of your summer, instead of being glued to the TV.
+You could also sign up for some volunteering if you want to do some rewarding this summer.
 Volunteering is a productive and beneficial way to spend your free time.

-If you are able to, travelling is the perfect way to develop your independence and confidence whilst exploring new places.
-You’ll face plenty of this when you start university, ranging from navigating a new city alone to finding your way around unfamiliar university buildings.
-Having travel experience will mean you’re more confident using public transport, meeting new people and budgeting expenses.
+If you are able to, travelling is a great way to develop your independence and confidence whilst exploring new places.
+You’ll face plenty of this when you start university, from navigating a new town or city alone to finding your way around unfamiliar university buildings.

-As a student, you’ll also face the prospect of cooking all of your own meals.
-Learning to cook a few basic recipes before leaving home is a good way to ease into the transition of university life.
-Medicine can be intense with lots of contact hours, so having some quick recipes up your sleeve will certainly make life easier.
+As a student, you will also need to cook for yourself.
+If you aren’t already comfortable with this, learning to cook a few basic recipes before leaving home is a good way to ease into university life.
+Studying Medicine can be intense with lots of contact hours, so having some quick recipes up your sleeve will certainly make life easier.

-Reading your course handbook or setting up your university email (if you’re able to) may be useful to do before beginning your studies.
-There will be plenty of time if the first couple of weeks to ask questions and sort things out before your course properly begins.
+Reading your course handbook is also useful to do before beginning your studies.
+There will be plenty of time in the first couple of weeks to ask questions and sort things out before your course properly begins.

-Your medical school will let you know in advance if you have any specific tasks to do before arrival; there’s no need to think about the course until it starts!
+Your Medical School will let you know in advance if you have any specific tasks to do before arrival.
+There’s no need to really think about the course until it starts!
 The summer is, instead, a great opportunity to read what interests you.
-You might want to keep thinking about medicine by reading medical books and journals or keep up to date with medical news, for example.
+You might want to keep thinking about Medicine by reading some relevant books and casually keeping up-to-date with medical news over the summer break.